Today we will look at a case study, in which we applied Ematik Ready to treat a surgical wound from the removal of a tumor mass.

 Due to the tension of the stitches because of the anatomical position of the lesion and the reduced regenerative capacity of the underlying tissue, the wound suffered dehiscence, with reopening of the stitches and infection.

-The infection was cleared by the administration of antibiotic therapy, but the wound remains open with lax flaps measuring approximately 11.5 cm by 4 cm.
+The infection was cleared with antibiotic therapy, but the wound remains open with lax flaps measuring approximately 11.8 cm (L) by 4 cm (W), and the wound area is approximately 38 cm2 (measurements obtained using the Imito Measure application for wound size follow-up).

 The Veterinary decided to proceed with Ematik Ready.